srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/CloudLabs.AI/10-Create a VM with PowerShell.md

 5. When prompted, select **Show advanced settings** and then select **Use existing** and choose existing resource group.
 Then select **Create new** against Storage account as well as File Share and provide a unique value in both of the fields and then click on **Create storage**, and wait for the Azure Cloud Shell to initialize.

-## Task 2: Create a resource group and virtual machine
+## Task 2: Create a virtual machine

 In this task, we will use PowerShell to create a resource group and a virtual machine.